 - Chairs, tents, umbrellas or kayaks may not be left on beach overnight.

-- Beach towels, bathing suits, etc. may not be hung on exterior railings.
+- Beach towels, bathing suits, etc. may not be hung on exterior railings of houses and villas.

 - Beach and recreational equipment must be stored out of sight.

-Seabrook Island allows bonfires on their beaches, however, a permit must be secured from the Seabrook Island Security Gate.
-To complete a permit for the Beach Fire, please click here.
+Seabrook Island allows bonfires on their beaches, however, a permit must be secured from the Seabrook Island Security Gatehouse.
+To complete a permit for the Beach Fire, click here.

 - Fires must be attended at all times by an adult.